Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Setup

-The class $\CO_\lambda(\alpha) \in \HH^{\lvert \alpha \rvert}(\Fuk(X)_\lambda)$ is represented by the cocycle $\sigma$ defined as follows.
-For each $k \geq 0$ the component
+The class \smash{$\CO_\lambda(\alpha) \in \HH^{\lvert \alpha \rvert}(\Fuk(X)_\lambda)$} is represented by the cocycle $\sigma$ defined as follows.
+For each $k \geq 0$, the component

-counts rigid pseudoholomorphic discs with $k$ inputs (anticlockwise) and a single output on the boundary, and with an interior marked point constrained to lie on $Z$.
-We depict this as shown on the left in \cref{figCO}, with the solid dot indicating the marked point on $Z$.
+counts rigid pseudoholomorphic discs with $k$ inputs (anticlockwise) and a single output on the boundary, and with an interior marked point constrained to lie on~$Z$.
+We depict this as shown on the left in Figure~\ref{figCO}, with the solid dot indicating the marked point on $Z$.

 This cocycle depends on a choice of regular perturbation data, which should be compatible with degeneration of the domain in the following sense.
 Whenever the domain degenerates, the induced perturbation data on the disc component carrying the interior marked point should agree with those defining $\sigma$, whilst the induced perturbation data on the other components should agree with those defining the $A_\infty$-operations $\mu_\Fuk$.
-Suitable perturbation data can be constructed by induction on $k$ in the usual way, as in \cite[Section 9]{SeidelBook}.
+Suitable perturbation data can be constructed by induction on $k$ in the usual way, as in \cite[Section~9]{SeidelBook}.
 The Hochschild cohomology class of $\sigma$ is independent of this choice.

-The class $\CO^0_{\bL}(\alpha) \in \HF_S^{\lvert \alpha \rvert}(\bL, \bL)^{(\op)}$ is represented by the cocycle $\sigma_\bL$ that counts rigid pseudoholomorphic discs with a single interior marked point constrained to $Z$, and a single output on the boundary, as depicted on the right in \cref{figCO}.
+The class \smash{$\CO^0_{\bL}(\alpha) \in \HF_S^{\lvert \alpha \rvert}(\bL, \bL)^{(\op)}$} is represented by the cocycle $\sigma_\bL$ that counts rigid pseudoholomorphic discs with a single interior marked point constrained to $Z$, and a single output on the boundary, as depicted on the right in Figure~\ref{figCO}.
 We can use arbitrary regular perturbation data that agree with the Floer datum for $\bL$ at the output.
-The signs are the same as those for $\sigma^0$ (i.e.~the $k=0$ component of $\sigma$), which we will not need explicit expressions for.
+The signs are the same as those for~$\sigma^0$ (that is, the $k=0$ component of $\sigma$), which we will not need explicit expressions for.\looseness=1

 The fact that $\CO_\lambda$ is an algebra homomorphism is proved in \cite[Proposition 2.1]{SheridanFano}.
-Applying the $k=0$ part of this proof to $\Fuk_S(X)_{W_L}$ shows that $\CO^0_\bL$ is an algebra homomorphism to $\HF_S^*(\bL, \bL)$.
-Since $\QH^*(X)$ is graded-commutative, $\CO^0_\bL$ is also an algebra homomorphism to $\HF_S^*(\bL, \bL)^\op$.
+Applying the $k=0$ part of this proof to $\Fuk_S(X)_{W_L}$ shows that \smash{$\CO^0_\bL$} is an algebra homomorphism to~\smash{$\HF_S^*(\bL, \bL)$}.
+Since $\QH^*(X)$ is graded-commutative, \smash{$\CO^0_\bL$} is also an algebra homomorphism to~\smash{$\HF_S^*(\bL, \bL)^\op$}.